 LESSON COMMENTS: Evolutionary biology units will find this article very useful as it includes many of the must-know terms: bottleneck, founder effect, genetic drift, variation.
-This article demonstrates how evolution is evident today and is a good pairing for those teachers using the antibiotic resistant example of evolution.
+This article demonstrates how evolution is evident today and is a good pairing for teachers using the antibiotic resistant example of evolution.
 This is also a good example of how scientific experiments are not always ideal and the natural evolution of housing and breeding a small group of rodents can, in the long run, change genetic experiment results.

 Brekke, T. D., Steele, K. A., & Mulley, J. F. (2017).
 Inbred or Outbred?
 Genetic Diversity in Laboratory Rodent Colonies.
 G3 (Bethesda, Md.), 8(2), 679-686. doi:10.1534/g3.117.300495